amirkode/trabas/README.md

 **Deployment**

 For remote server deployment, minimal config as mentioned earlier is adequate for testing purpose.
-But, you may secure the data exchange between client service and server service though TLS connection.
+But, you may secure the data exchange between client service and server service through TLS connection.
 The well-rounded example can be found [here](https://github.com/amirkode/trabas/blob/main/doc/CONFIG.md).

 ## Demo
 Soon